-The SeaQ is based on the Spezimatic Type RP TS 200 from the 1960s, a watch that was originally designed for recreational and military divers alike.
-Back in those days, as well as today the watch is designed to be worn during the good times - although you'll most likely always have a good time when wearing a Glashütte Original.
+The SeaQ is based on the Spezimatic Type RP TS 200 from the 1960s, the first divers watch ever built in Glashütte.
+In todays world the watch is designed to be worn during the good times - although you'll most likely always have a good time when wearing a Glashütte Original and you're unlikely to see military personel with a luxury dive watch.
 The SeaQ comes in a 39.5mm stainless steel case with 200m of water resistance, whereas the 43.2mm the SeaQ Panorama Date boasts a water resistance of 300m.
 Therefore, both watches can be worn no matter whether you are at the beach, hiking in the mountains or waiting for that current business meeting to end.
-The nature of the watch is of course focussed on the sea, more specifically diving as the bezel turns unidirectional and the watch fully complies to the ISO 6425 and DIN 8306 dive watch specifications.
+The nature of the watch is of course focused on the sea, more specifically diving as the bezel turns unidirectional and the watch fully complies to the ISO 6425 and DIN 8306 dive watch specifications.

 Such as all Glashütte Original watches, the SeaQ and SeaQ Panorama Date, are powered by an in-house made automatic winding caliber (SeaQ: caliber 39-11; SeaQ Panorama Date: caliber 36-13).
-And while the SeaQ has a power reserve of 40hours, the Panorama Date comes with a larger power reserve of 100h and an exhibition caseback that displays the beautifully finished movement.
-The SeaQ is definitely the more vintage inspired watch with a closed caseback, small date window at three o'clock and an overall smaller size, whereas the SeaQ Panorama Date looks more modern due to its larger size and either black or blue dial with white luminous material.
+And while the SeaQ has a power reserve of 40 hours, the Panorama Date comes with a larger power reserve of 100 hours and an exhibition caseback that displays the beautifully finished movement.
+The SeaQ is definitely the more vintage inspired watch with a closed caseback, small date window at three o'clock and an overall smaller size, whereas the SeaQ Panorama Date looks more modern due to its larger size and either black, blue or grey dial with white luminous material.

 When taking a careful look at the brand's other green dials, you will see that there is more to these than just a different colour.
 Glashütte Original wouldn't be the brand we know and love, if they wouldn't do things wholeheartedly.
 This is why every one of their green dials is completely different to one another.
 For example the dial of the green Sixties model features an incredibly rich colour and unique texture achieved by a 60-ton press that creates a finely textured surface pattern.
 For the SeaQ, the brand decided to go for a very subtle hue of green that can change from black to green, depending how the light hits it.
 This time however, the brand did not just change the colour of the dial, but also the diving bezel as well, which are perfectly colour coordinated to emit the same kind of green.